 Where thermal spas sprung up around naturally occurring water sources, the popularity of spas resulted in wellness centers opening up in the 1970s in locations without a natural healing spring.
 These wellness resorts would still offer a wide range of treatments and water-related facilities, such as saunas.

 Pioneering countries such as Finland and the Baltic States helped to popularize sauna culture all across Europe.
 From the 1940s onwards, soldiers who had fought alongside the Finnish during the Continuation War took the custom home with them.

 Modern wellness centers take the basic principles of hydro- and balneotherapy to an unprecedented level.
 Today, these centers provide not only baths, therapeutic treatments and saunas, but a plethora of other facilities: contrast baths, wave pools, hot tubs, hammams and floating tanks – both challenging the body and relaxing the mind.

 with help from Sasha Goldstein – Jewish Cultural Quarter

-This blog is part of Europeana XX.
-A Century of Change’, a CEF-project co-funded by the European Union that focuses on the 20th century and its social, political and economic changes.
+This blog is part of the Europeana XX.
+A Century of Change project which focuses on the 20th century and its social, political and economic changes.